McLaren M8A: Post-1971

-In the 1972 Can-Am season, the works McLaren team switched to the new M20 for 1972, which Hulme winning races 1 and 3.
+Facing a different kind of competition, the works McLaren team switched to the new McLaren M20 for 1972, which Hulme winning races 1 and 3, and suffering also a blowover accident.
 M8s continued to be raced by private entrants, and François Cevert won race 6 at Donnybrooke in an M8F entered by "Young American Racing".
 This would be the last win in Can-Am for the McLaren M8.
-The latter half of the 1972 season was dominated by the now turbocharged Porsche 917/10 that combined power well over 800 hp with driveability.